mariana-seq/Notas-Mestras/PAQUETTE, Gabriel, The European Seaborn Empires.md

 "As early as the 1730s, they recognized that Brazil’s wealth, and its demographic weight within the monarchy, had surpassed that of Portugal.
 They reckoned that the colony would not long remain content in a subordinate position.
 Portugal slowly became extraneous to Brazil’s economy, which was premised on the African slave trade and galvanized by slave labor."
 87
 "The Seven Years’ War was the undeniable watershed of interimperial relations in the eighteenth century.
 The Americas were not the only theater, and the confl ict was the outgrowth of a broader European conflict."
 89
+=="Having stabilized Portugal, Pombal turned his attention to Brazil.
+He enacted reforms to squeeze out more revenue, centralize administration, and mitigate the deleterious effects of unfavorable treaties with Britain.
+He chartered privileged trading companies to spur the economic activity in the north and northeast of Brazil."== 92